NASA's latest mission to Mars could hold the key to discovering life on the Red Planet.

-Perseverance will search for signs of past and present life on Mars, as well as test out new technologies to aid future human missions to Mars.
+Perseverance is searching for signs of past and present life on Mars, as well as testing out new technologies to aid future human missions to Mars.

-- Determine whether life ever existed on Mars: the rover will look for preserved signs of life in an area of Mars that may have been favourable to life in the planet’s past.
+- Determine whether life ever existed on Mars: the rover is looking for preserved signs of life in an area of Mars that may have been favourable to life in the planet’s past.

-- Characterise the climate of Mars: the rover’s instruments will investigate past Martian climate conditions, and search for ancient signs that the planet was once habitable, building on research conducted by the Curiosity rover.
+- Characterise the climate of Mars: the rover’s instruments are investigating past Martian climate conditions, and searching for ancient signs that the planet was once habitable, building on research conducted by the Curiosity rover.

-- Characterise the geology of Mars: a special drilling tool included in the rover will allow it to collect rock samples, seal and store them on the Martian surface.
+- Characterise the geology of Mars: a special drilling tool included in the rover is collecting rock samples, sealing and storing them on the Martian surface.
 These ‘cached’ samples could then be retrieved during future missions to Mars and sent back to Earth where the samples can be studied in far more detail.

-- Prepare for human exploration of Mars: the rover includes experimental technology that will attempt to produce oxygen from the Martian atmosphere.
+- Prepare for human exploration of Mars: the rover includes experimental technology that is attempting to produce oxygen from the Martian atmosphere.
 This capability could pave the way for future human missions to Mars.

 To complete these scientific goals, the rover has been fitted with several scientific instruments, each designed to perform different experiments or test new technology.

 These include an advanced ultraviolet scanner and microscopic camera known as SHERLOC (Scanning Habitable Environments with Raman & Luminescence for Organics and Chemicals).
-Just like its detective namesake, SHERLOC will look for the tiniest clues that could help solve the mystery of past life on Mars.
-It will also carry samples of astronaut spacesuit material, testing to see whether they can withstand the harsh Martian environment.
+Just like its detective namesake, SHERLOC is looking for the tiniest clues that could help solve the mystery of past life on Mars.
+It is also carrying samples of astronaut spacesuit material, testing to see whether they can withstand the harsh Martian environment.

-Another experiment called MOXIE (Mars Oxygen In-Situ Resource Utilization Experiment) will endeavour to produce oxygen from carbon dioxide in the Martian atmosphere.
+Another experiment called MOXIE (Mars Oxygen In-Situ Resource Utilization Experiment) is being used at various times to produce oxygen from carbon dioxide in the Martian atmosphere.
 If oxygen can be extracted from the atmosphere, it could be used in future human missions to provide oxygen to astronauts and possibly be used in other technologies such as transport systems on the planet.